JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 8. Better git *patterns and branching strategies*.
 Bc the current (and only) reality is main.

 9. CLI Agents ftw.
 Codex CLI was huge.

-But I also tried claude and geminiCLI.
+I also tried claude and geminiCLI.

 Together with BAML bringing type safe LLM calls.

+> CodexCLI for idea validation?

 10. Thanks to authentication I got to know the difference between: WHO someone is and what someone can DO 🤯